-- A statement that the proposal is made pursuant to Government Code Section 56000 et seq. - A brief statement of the nature of the proposal and listing of other changes of organization.
+- A brief statement of the nature of the proposal and listing of other changes of organization.
 This could include the special districts that are proposed for reorganization as a result of the incorporation, detachment or annexation of territory and or changes in applicable governmental boundaries. - A map and description of the proposed incorporation boundaries and alternatives. - Proposed terms and conditions.
 Although LAFCO has the ability to add, delete or modify proposed terms and conditions, the incorporation proponents should include some terms and conditions to ensure that petitions signers understand the consequences of incorporation. - statement of Α the reason(s) for the proposed incorporation.
-A clear statement of the reasons for incorporation critical for the education of petition signers.
+A clear statement of the reasons for incorporation critical for the is education of petition signers.